mlampros/textTinyR/README.md

 <br>

-The user should open the **boost.rb** formula and replace the following code chunk beginning from line 71,
+The user should open the **boost.rb** formula and replace the following code chunk beginning from (approx.) line 71,

 <br>